 - Pétanque — a type of boules in which the objective is to throw hollow metal balls towards a small wooden target ball.

-- Digor — a sport from Bhutan in which a pair of spherical flat stones that are hurled at two targets fixed in the ground at a distance of about 20 meters apart.
+- Digor — a sport from Bhutan in which a pair of spherical flat stones are hurled at two targets fixed in the ground 20m apart.

 - Calva — a traditional Spanish sport in which you throw a piece of metal to knock down bull's horn shaped piece of wood.